Ayaosama21/Health_Insurance/README.md

 ### our repository consists of three folders
+# For Web

-# Fro
+# For application
-making a website on app of hospital using react-native.....
+making a website on app of hospital using react-native in application